Ballantyne and his 'Trend' Discatron Promotion

 After the two Davids chatted to Earl, they came off stage and signed autographs.
 I do recall very clearly that nobody else apart from myself and my friend and Knees Club Official, Lynn was in the slightest bit interested in obtaining their autographs.
 They may have been in the Fab Forty, but we did not have to fight anyone off to get near them!
-It's very likely that the main reason Lynn and I had gone to the Target was because there was the strong Radio London connection.
+That said, the place was not exactly crowded and this was the Target's opening night.
+It's very likely that the main reason Lynn and I had gone there was because there was the strong Radio London connection.
 To us, Bowie and Ballantyne, having been in the Fab Forty, were huge stars,.
 Even better, they were accompanied by a Big L DJ, although I don't believe Earl's actual DJ-ing that evening extended beyond introducing his guests.

 My memory is good, but not that good.
 It was certainly only a promotional visit.
 Although I did a number of Radio London promos with Bowie, I never shared a 'live' stage with him.
 More's the pity.
 I always thought he was a very charismatic performer, even in the days of the beehive hairdo and the outrageously large flares made of lining material more like a flamenco dancer's skirt than a pair of trousers.